 - The first risk response strategy identified is selected without looking at other options to find the best option or combination of options.

-- Team meetings address everything except what they should be addressing: risks!
+- Project meetings address everything except what they should be addressing: risks!

 - Contracts must not be created or signed until the project manager is assigned and a risk analysis is complete.
-Remember, contracts are risk mitigation tools.
+Remember, contracts should be risk mitigation tools and contractors you use should have their own risk strategy in place.

 - Due to lack of knowledge, some businesses equate risk management with adding a pad to the project schedule and cost.
-Proper risk management will result in a “reserve,” but it is not a pad because it can be based on analysis and calculation, and it can be justified.
+A pad in the budget is hidden.
+Proper risk management will result in a reserve identified as part of a specific risk strategy with each line item tied to a specific risk.

-Take Advantage of Risk Management in Every Project
+Take Advantage of Good Risk Management in Every Project

-Having the right risk management strategy in place, and being aware of the common risk mistakes to avoid, will allow you to move through projects from start to finish while remaining on schedule and budget.
-We hope the information above has helped clarify some of the common errors and misconceptions that can hold you back.
+Having the right risk management strategy in place and being aware of the common risk mistakes to avoid will allow you to move through projects from start to finish while remaining on schedule and budget.
+Risks that arise will be handled smoothly through a risk plan you have in place, and reserve money not used for those that don’t arise is returned to the organization.

-If you have discovered that a lack of risk management is hurting you, and you want to improve your skills in this area, check out RMC’s online course, Risk Management Tricks of the Trade for Project Managers.
+If you want to improve your skills in this area, check out RMC’s online course, Risk Management Tricks of the Trade for Project Managers.